MiRo1310/ioBroker.telegram-menu/docs/en/README.md

 -   Buttons must be separated by `,` and lines by `&&`
 -   All users must be spelled exactly as they were created in Telegram
 -   Each button may only appear once
--   With the global user you can give several users the same menu, they must be specified there separated by a comma

 ### SetState